yii2tech/ar-eagerjoin/README.md

 > Tip: if you use 'camelCase' notation for your table columns, you may use single underscore ('_') as a boundary to make select statements more clear.

+## Restrictions and drawbacks <span id="internationalization"></span>

+Only 'has-one' relations are supported.
+Extension is unable to handle 'has-many' relations.